robertovicario/Learning-DevOps-and-Cloud-Native-Computing/kubernetes/Kubernetes.md

             - containerPort: 80
 ```

-2. Write a Kubernetes deployment manifest to manage a set of replicas of the Nginx Pod.
+2. Write a Kubernetes deployment manifest to manage a set of replicas of the Nginx Pod:

 ```yaml
 apiVersion: apps/v1